 The top diagram is a histogram of fasted RER and % fat oxidation vs. number of subjects.
 At the left-hand end of the histogram, there are two cyclists with a fat oxidation of 93 - 100%.
 At the right-hand end of the histogram, there is one cyclist with a fat oxidation of 20 - 27%.

 There's a helluva difference between burning 93 - 100% fats at rest and burning 20 - 27% fats at rest!

 As exercise intensity increases, the peak in the histogram shifts to the right as shown in the lower diagram.
 At 25% full work-load, mean fat oxidation is ~53%.
 At 50% full work-load, mean fat oxidation is ~37% and at 75% full work-load, mean fat oxidation is ~13%.

 I suspect that at 100% full work-load, mean fat oxidation is 0% i.e. 100% of energy is obtained from carbohydrates when sprinting.
-Somebody on a very-low-carbohydrate diet like Atkins induction (~20g net carbs/day) could keel over with hypoglycaemia if they exercise for too long at too high an intensity.
+Somebody on a very-low-carbohydrate high fat diet e.g. Atkins induction (~20g net carbs/day) could keel over with hypoglycaemia if they exercise for too long at too high an intensity.

-As there is so much variation from person to person, you must find out for yourself your own optimum proportions of proteins, fats & carbohydrates, and these depend upon the intensity & volume of exercise you do.
-It all sounds rather complicated, but it isn't really.
+As there is variation from person to person, you must find out for yourself your own optimum proportions of proteins, fats & carbohydrates, and these depend upon the intensity & volume of exercise you do.
+It sounds complicated, but it isn't really.

 Apply the principle of "Eat, monitor & adjust accordingly" as Toxic Toffee (ex-Muscletalk member) always used to say.
 The eating bit will be covered in future Blog posts.
 The monitoring bit doesn't necessarily involve bathroom scales.